isle-project/isle-editor/components/wikipedia.md

 #### Options:

-* __showSearch__: `boolean` indicating whether to render a search input.
 * __language__: specifies the given language. **us-EN**, **de-DE**, and **fr-FR** are supported (English, German, French).
-* __speech__: `boolean` indicating whether to allow inputs via speech recognition.
-The recognition identifier is the name **Wikipedia**.
-For example: if you ask "Wikipedia, what do you know about Hillary Clinton", you will see the wikipedia entry for Hillary Clinton.
+* __invisible__: `boolean` indicating whether the component is invisible or not (invisible makes sense in an environment where speech recognition shall be the sole interface)